DellCliff/php-security/README.md

 ## Session

 Save and check IP address with session to prevent some hijacking.
+Maybe not to stay TOR compatible.

 TODO: referer/origin checking although they can be spoofed!